 Seek and participate in strategic opportunities for professional development

 Participate in staff meetings and activities and other LEGACY activities, as required.

 Under general directions and supervision, the Fundraiser Volunteer is responsible for independently conducting the operational management and implementation of all activities pertaining to fund development and fundraising

 Track and properly document all activities and complete all necessary reporting requirements

-Fundraiser Volunteer will ensure that personal conduct and representation at meetings; and
+Fundraiser Volunteer will ensure that personal conduct and representation at meetings; and other duties as assigned

 To Volunteer Please fill out the form below: